ConorWilliams/ballot/README.md

 Finally you can control the total number of allocated rooms using the `-m` or `--max-rooms` options.

 ## Verifying the ballot

+To verify the MCR computing officer hasn't fiddled your position you need a copy of the `secret_ballot.csv` file they generated and and your "secret_name" which you should have received securely.
+Now run:

+`.ballot secret_ballot.csv -c YOUR_SECRET_NAME ...`

+where the ...

 ## Details about the ballot